security camera system

 Analog security cameras record video and transfer the data over a coaxial cable to an on-site storage solution, such as a VCR or DVR.
 The camera also requires a separate power supply connection.

-Conversely, IP cameras, also referred to as cloud-based security cameras, operate in a similar way but store data in a networked storage device, such as an NVR or the cloud.
-These cameras typically only require a single connection in the form of a PoE cable.
+Conversely, IP cameras, also known as cloud-based security cameras, operate in a similar way but store data in a networked storage device, such as an NVR or the cloud.
+These cameras typically only require a single connection, a PoE cable.

 Overall, here’s how analog and IP cameras differ: